 Everyone loves puppies, we know.
 It’s scientifically proven that they’re heart-meltingly cute.
 But there’s more to the little fur babies than just those adorable puppy eyes.
-Here are 25 things everyone should know about these four-legged snuggle buddies.
+Here are 25 facts about puppies everyone should know about these four-legged snuggle buddies.

 1. THE WORD PUPPY HAS FRENCH ROOTS.

 Etymologists think the term puppy may come from poupeé, a French word meaning doll or toy.
-The word puppy doesn’t appear to have entered the English language until the late 16th century—before that, English speakers called baby dogs whelps.
-William Shakespeare’s King John, believed to be written in the 1590s, is one of the earliest known works to use the (super cute) term puppy-dog.
+The word puppy doesn’t appear to have entered the English language until the late 16th century; before that, English speakers called baby dogs whelps.

 2. PUPPIES EVOLVED TO BE BLIND AND DEAF AT BIRTH.